TonyBardo/TonyBardo/README.md

 ### 🔬 About Me

-After more than a decade in [academia](https://github.com/TonyBardo/TonyBardo/blob/main/academic_cv.pdf), I'm transitioning to industry with a focus on transforming complex data into actionable insights.
-My background blends expertise in statistical modeling with a talent for storytelling that makes data understandable and meaningful.
+After more than a decade in academia, I'm transitioning to industry with a focus on turning complex data into actionable insights.
+My background combines expertise in statistical modeling with a talent for storytelling that makes data understandable and meaningful.

 🔍 I’m especially passionate about:
 - Wrangling messy real-world data to uncover patterns and drive decisions
 - Designing rigorous analyses that yield practical value
 - Bridging technical precision with clear compelling communication

-I'm currently building an open portfolio to showcase how my academic foundation translates into industry by leveraging 🛠
+I'm currently building a portfolio to show how my expertise translate into real-world problem solving using industry-standard tools 🛠

 <table>
   <tr>